Standard of review: Strict scrutiny

 If a statute impinges on a fundamental right, such as those listed in the Bill of Rights or the due process rights of the Fourteenth Amendment, then the court will apply strict scrutiny.
 This means the statute must be "narrowly tailored" to address a "compelling state interest."
 The courts will also apply strict scrutiny if the law targets a suspect classification, such as race.

 Canada

-In Canada, a decision of a tribunal, board, commission or other government decision-maker can be reviewed on one of several standards depending on the circumstances.
+Judicial review in Canada of a decision of a tribunal, board, commission or other government decision-maker applies one of several standards, depending on the circumstances.
 In each case, a court must undertake a "standard of review analysis" to determine the appropriate standard to apply.
 Where the relevant statute provides for an appeal to the courts, questions of law are subject to a standard of "correctness" and questions of fact and mixed fact and law subject to the standard of "palpable and overriding error".
 These standards correspond to those applied on appeals from lower court decisions.
 Where the government decision-maker's decision is reviewed by way of judicial review, the relevant standard for all questions is generally "reasonableness".